AndreyShternshis/prediction-and-imputation-for-microbiome/README.md

 **Reproducibility**

-- To reproduce results from Table 8 run from terminal
+- To reproduce results from Table 9 run from terminal

 python Transformation_Imputation_Forecasting.py

-- To reproduce results from Table 7 run from terminal
+- To reproduce results from Table 8 run from terminal

 python Transformation_Imputation_Forecasting.py --Imputation_type="No" --Transoformation_type="ALR"